China University of Science and Technology

-The China University of Science and Technology (CUST; 中華科技大學 (Tiong-hôa Kho-ki Tāi-ha̍k)) is a private university located in Nangang District, Taipei, Taiwan.
+The China University of Science and Technology (CUST; 中華科技大學 (Zhōnghuá Kējì Dàxué)) is a private university located in Nangang District, Taipei, Taiwan.

 USTC offers a wide range of undergraduate and graduate programs across various disciplines, including science, engineering, management, humanities, and social sciences.
 It has 15 schools and departments, including the School of Physics, the School of Chemistry and Materials Science, the School of Computer Science and Technology, and the School of Life Sciences.

 History

 CUST was originally established in 1968 as China Junior College of Technology.
 In 1994, it was renamed to China Junior College of Technology and Commerce.
-In 199, the college was upgraded to China Institute of Technology.
+In 1999, the college was upgraded to China Institute of Technology.
 In 2009, the institute was finally renamed the China University of Science and Technology.